jjunior84/python-project-template/README.md

 ```bash
 make style
 ```
-execute isort and black in folders with python code, it ignores hidden folders (so .venv and .cicd forldes are rightfully ignored).
+execute isort and black in folders with python code, it ignores hidden folders (so .venv and .github folders are rightfully ignored).

 ```bash
 make lint